 The Lieutenant readily agreed and my coach made the most ingratiating, obsequious apology he could muster in broken Japanese begging the divine lady for her forgiveness for being so brash as to steal her very teeth from her head!

-The Lieutenant declared that the prostitute accepted his gracious apology, and my coach was out of there!
+The Lieutenant declared that the prostitute had accepted the gracious apology, and my coach was out of there!

-If you would like to read some of the seemingly inexhaustible life stories of this interesting man, check out Twelve Winds: An Aikido Master’s Life Strategy
+If you would like to read some of the seemingly inexhaustible life stories of this interesting man, check out his book, Twelve Winds: An Aikido Master’s Life Strategy.